mikemartin/coatesgroup/content/collections/products/outdoor-digital-menu-board.md

       -
         id: ll4om391
         title: 'Dynamic Messaging'
-        text: 'When powered by our SwitchboardTM CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
+        text: 'When powered by our Switchboard™️ CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
         icon: products_dynamic_messaging
       -
         id: ll4om45u